Google Chrome is one of the most popular browsers in the world, and yet, because we use it so often, we often forget what it can do.

 Instead of using some random note editor on your machine to take notes, use Chrome.
 Just enter "data:text/html, <html contenteditable>" into the omnibar, and then you can jot something down real quick.

-Click on any multimedia file on your computer and then drag it directly into your Chrome browser window to look at it.
+Click on any multimedia file on your computer - it could be almost anything, like a video or PDF and then drag it directly into your Chrome browser window to look at it.

 Download files to desktop